UK Home > Legal Info About... > Crime and Security > Cryptography

 Cryptography is concerned with communicating information in a protected manner so that any unintended recipient of the communication is not able to read it.
 In relation to computing cryptography is associated with information security.

-Cryptography has many forms, the best known being encryption, which is the use of an algorithm to encode or "encrypt" data so that only the intended recipient, using a special key, can decrypt and understand the data.
-A message encrypted with state of the art software is virtually impossible to decode without the key.
-However, cryptography is not just about keeping information secret; it's also used for authentication, so that, for instance, a company's extranet has stronger protection than just the usual username and password, or so that individuals in that company can sign their emails with digital signatures.
+Cryptography has many forms, the best known being encryption, which, in the information security context, is the use of an algorithm to encode or "encrypt" data so that only the intended recipient, using a special key, can decrypt and understand the data.
+The objective is to make a message encrypted with state of the art software virtually impossible to decode without a key.

 The criminal element